Places to visit - In the UK

 Union Street, St.Peter Port,Guernsey is home to Pillar Box No.1, the only surviving Vaudin box still in-situ.

 Inside the Central Market and at Fort Regent, both in St.Helier, are the only Penfold boxes in the Channel Islands.

 In the Isle of Man:

 Onchan TSO is home to one of two PB29s.
 The other is also in Douglas, near the main Post Office.
 There is a replica Penfold on the platforms of Douglas Station.

 In the Republic of Ireland:

 The Folk Museum at Daingean County Offaly has a National standard and a Penfold - both in red.
 These are the only red boxes left south of the 1922 border.
-The newly refurbished GPO building on O'Connel Street houses a History of An Post display which has the only surviving Ashworth of Burnley PB1, whilst the only Econnomy London Ornate is to be found inside the Kent Railway Station in Cork.
+The newly refurbished GPO building on O'Connell Street houses a History of An Post display which has the only surviving Ashworth of Burnley PB1, whilst the only Economy London Ornate is to be found inside the Kent Railway Station in Cork.